 Google Classroom is the principle point of communication for online tasks and Blended Learning at MACS.
 This does not mean that other resources or websites cannot be used to support learning, but teachers should communicate and share the links to these via their relevant Google Classroom page.
 If your child does not have access to a Google Classroom for a subject they should, in the first instance, check with their teacher for relevant codes and access information.

 The following document which you can download outlines instructions for accessing Google Classroom (including how to login).
 It also lists Classroom Codes.
-Also provided on Page 2 is information about the Oak National Academy website; this is a really excellent online resource where teacher experts from around the UK have recorded explanations and provided worksheets and tasks, covering subject content from Early Years right up to GCSE.
+Also provided on Page 2 is information about the Oak National Academy website; this is a really excellent online resource where expert teachers have recorded explanations and provided worksheets and tasks, covering subject content from Early Years right up to GCSE.